kellywanglu/cs6140/README.md

   * Tom Mitchell, "Machine Learning", McGraw Hill, 1997.

 #### Prerequisites
+This course is designed for graduate students in computer science, applied math, and other related areas.
  * Being able to write code in some programming languages (e.g. Python, Java, C/C++) proficiently.
  * Finishing courses in algorithms (CS 5800 or CS 7800), probability, statistics, and linear algebra